Showmax/env/README.md

   a double-quote to be present in a slice item, it must be **always** escaped by back-slash like this: `\"`.
-* All leading and trailing spaces at the item boundaries (before and after comma), are ignored.
+* All leading and trailing spaces at the item boundaries (before and after comma) are ignored.
 Spaces inside double-quotes are never ignored.

 ### Parsing maps